-If you or a loved one has been injured in an accident in which another party, entity or organization could be at fault, you have the right to file a personal injury claim in order to receive the compensation you deserve.
-When seeking a consultation with a personal injury attorney in Massachusetts, the attorney will advise you as to whether or not you have a case.
+If you or a loved one has been injured in an accident in which another party, entity, or organization could be at fault, you have the right to file a personal injury claim in order to receive the compensation you deserve.
+When seeking a consultation with an experienced personal injury attorney in Massachusetts, the attorney will advise you as to whether or not you have a case.

 In many situations, the other party may choose to settle the personal injury lawsuit out of court.
 However, there are also many instances in which the proposed settlement doesn’t seem fair, and insurance adjusters refuse to negotiate any further.
 At this time, you may decide that you prefer to take the case to trial.
 This is an important decision because a personal injury lawsuit that goes to trial can last anywhere from several days to several months, and possibly even longer than a year or two.

 Your personal injury attorney can certainly advise you as to the best course of action, but it also helps to have a very good idea of what to expect at a personal injury trial.
 A lengthy process can sometimes be stressful and daunting, but with knowledge of what might happen if you choose to go to court, you’ll be better equipped to make an informed decision and limit any frustrating surprises.

 What to Expect at the Beginning of a Personal Injury Trial

 Unfortunately, the beginning of a personal injury trial isn’t very exciting, though there is a lot going on behind the scenes.
 Your attorney will be working diligently on your behalf to research all aspects of the case.

 This involves visiting the scene of the accident, interviewing witnesses, taking photographs, and collecting and researching the police reports, medical records, witness statements, as well as conducting any additional investigation as deemed necessary to put together a strong case.